lukas-zronek/ssh-askpass-mac/README.md

 ```
 ## Security

+Passphrases are stored in the macOS login keychain by default.
+The user can choose to always allow access to the keychain item, which is not recommended.
+In this case, the app is permanently trusted and given access to the keychain item in the future without asking the user again.

-The passwords are stored in the login keychain by default, which is automatically unlocked when you log in.
-I recommend creating several keychains and enabling the auto-lock feature.
-After a password is saved in the login keychain, you can later move it to any other keychain using the keychain app. ssh-askpass-mac will fetch the password automatically from any keychain.
+The Keychain Access app can be used to create a custom keychain and enable auto-lock.
+After a passphrase is saved in the login keychain, the item can later be moved to another keychain using the Keychain Access app. ssh-askpass-mac will automatically fetch the passphrase from any keychain.

 The password is temporarily stored in the memory area of the ssh-askpass-mac app and with the Swift programming language it is not possible to ensure that the memory area is overwritten.
 A local attacker with administrator rights could read the memory and extract the password.